 23. Kouchibougac National Park

 Another great warm water beach, the Kouchibougac National Park is also known for its endless golden sand dunes.
 The park offers a unique look into the Mi’kmaq and Acadian cultures.
 It is the perfect place to spend a summer day with the family or enjoy the starry spectacle of a Dark Sky Preserve with that special someone.
 Free admission on Canada Day.
+In 2026, from June 19 to September 7.

 24. Tantramar Wetlands Centre – Sackville

-Spend some time learning about why wetlands are so important and the animals who call these areas home at the Tantramar Wetlands Centre.
+Spend some time learning about why wetlands are so important and the animals that call these areas home at the Tantramar Wetlands Centre.
 There are programs for all ages available, which is why over 4,000 people visit the centre each year.

 25. Tour the Olivier Soapery